• You wishlist is empty.

 Generic central skills and knowledge targeted in the discipline

-• M1: Model a statistical experiment for an i.i.d. sample and implement standard pointwise and interval estimation methods and testing procedures
+• M1: Model a statistical experiment for an i.i.d. sample and implement standard pointwise and interval estimation methods as well as testing procedures

 • M2: Write and analyze a week formulation for a PDE.
 Implementation in Finite Element software.